 The Medical Officer of Health reports directly to the Board of Health and as the executive officer is responsible for the management of the Health Unit’s public health programs and services.

-The 2015 – 2019 Strategic Plan was informed by input from key stakeholders including health unit employees and community partners.
+The 2022 – 2026 Strategic Plan was developed based on valuable input from key stakeholders including health unit employees, community partners and Board of Health members.
 The plan describes four strategic directions for moving towards “Optimal Health for All” in Renfrew County and District.

 The Ontario Public Health Standards (OPHS) describe requirements for basic public health programs and services.
 These include assessment and surveillance, health promotion and policy development, disease and injury prevention, and health protection activities.
 These contribute to the physical, mental, and emotional health and well-being of all Ontarians.